atk4/data/docs/persistence.md

 ### Customizations

-Process which converts field values in native PHP format to/from database-specific formats is called _`typecasting`.
+Process which converts field values in native PHP format to/from database-specific formats is called {ref}`typecasting`.
 Persistence driver implements a necessary type-casting through the following two methods:

 :::{php:method} typecastLoadRow($model, $row);